 The glass company rose to the challenge by creating what they named ‘Diamond Glass.’

 After months of research, they came up with the 21.52mm extra clear laminated glass, with unbeatable mechanical properties and high optical quality.

-The company built a special electric furnace to remove the iron oxides and thus eliminate the green reflection from the glass.
+The company built a special electric furnace to remove the iron oxides and eliminate the glass’s green reflection.

-The ‘Diamond Glass’ is laminated like automobile windshields, so if any glass breaks due to impact, its fragments won’t scatter.
+The ‘Diamond Glass’ is laminated like automobile windshields, so its fragments won’t scatter if any glass breaks due to impact.

 The 1,800 square meters (19,375 square feet) of glass in the Pyramid consist of 675 rhombus-shaped glass pieces and 118 triangles.

-As a precaution, Saint-Gobain made enough glass to build two pyramids, but no repairs were needed in the last thirty years.
+As a precaution, Saint-Gobain made enough glass to build two pyramids, but it never needed repairs in the last thirty years.

 The Louvre Pyramid saw its share of opposition.
 But the most interesting of all was when conspiracy theorists accused IM Pei of using 666 glass panes on the Pyramid.

 Many times the architects announced that the design had 673 glass panes, but few believed them.